guidanoli/cptk/README.md

 ## Mechanism

 The user accesses the toolkit by calling the `cptk` script and passing it any of the available commands, such as `init` for setting the current language.
-Some configuration is done by means of environment variables, e.g. `CFLAGS` for C compiler flags.

 ## Dependencies